Cataracts

 What Does Cataract Surgery Involve?

 Cataract surgery is designed to restore clearer vision by removing the clouded lens and replacing it with an intraocular lens implant (IOL).
-Our board-certified ophthalmologist, Dr. Leslie Garay, generally performs the procedure on an outpatient basis, with the entire operation usually lasting less than an hour.
+Our board-certified ophthalmologist, Dr. Leslie Garay, generally performs the procedure on an outpatient basis, and the entire operation is usually performed in under 20 minutes using the most up to date technology available.
 Patients will be given a topical anesthetic to alleviate any potential discomfort.
 Sedative options can also be discussed ahead of time with your provider, as needed.

 Based on your specific vision goals, a number of different replacement lens types are available.
 In many cases, our premium lens options can help eliminate the need for glasses or contacts after cataract surgery, providing convenient and effective results for a variety of vision conditions.
 In general: